aglushkov/paypal-rest-api/README.md

 When some required header is missing the `PaypalAPI::WebhooksVerifier::MissingHeader` error will be raised.

-Example of Rails controller with webhook verification:
+Example of a Rails controller with a webhook verification:

 ```ruby
 class Webhooks::PaypalController < ApplicationController